JanC/TAPromotee/README.md

 # TAPromotee
-TAPromotee is a pod that allows you to show a cross promotion to a iOS app just by supllying its App Store id.
+TAPromotee is a pod that allows you to show a cross promotion to a iOS app just by supplying its App Store id.
 It automatically fetches the info about the app using the iTunes API:

+- App name
-- App Name
+- App icon
-- App Icon
+- App price
 - Screenshot

 When the user taps the install button, the `SKStoreProductViewController` is presented.